 According to experts, the required credit score changes from one dealership to another; each one is free to impose its own rules regarding the required score.
 After some studies, it is evident that the minimum recommended is 620.

 Those with scores above 680 are more likely to get attractive offers related to vehicle leasing.
-Those with scores below 660 have only a 22% chance of getting the application accepted.
+Those with scores below 660 only have a 22% chance of getting the application accepted.

 Before starting the leasing process, it is necessary to check the score and find an alternative to improve it.
 You can do this by lowering credit card balances and verifying that the credit history has no errors.